how to handle Exceptions (Errors) in programs

 the terminal shows Exception for test_catching_failures

-Exception: BOOM!
+Exception: BOOM!!!!

 because Exception is not ModuleNotFoundError.
 The try statement only catches the Exception given in the except block and its children, all others are raised